lfrank01/CircuitPython/CircuitPython_Photointerrupter/README.md

 # Overview
 For the CircuitPython_Photointerrupter assignment, I had to wire up and code a photointerrupter to emmit the number of times it had been interrupted every four seconds.
-An LCD add-on for displaying the number of interruptions was optional.
-I might add that onto my code.
+Additionally, I created code that allowed an LCD to display the number of photointerrupts every four seconds.

 Also, I used the "T-shaped, slot center 7mm" model for my photointerrupter.
 The different variations can be found [here.](https://cdn-shop.adafruit.com/product-files/3986/ee-sx47_67_ds_e_13_2_csm483.pdf)